Business Intelligence and Data Warehouse Match Made In Heaven

 Access: Since data is stored in operational silos of the Enterprise.
 It becomes tough to access and use it for decision-making purposes.

-By compiling, standardizing and loading the data, Data Warehouse is able to solve the problem by ensuring access and providing a single version of the truth.
+By compiling, standardizing and loading the data, Data Warehouse is able to solve the problem for Business Intelligence tools by ensuring access and providing a single version of the truth.

 How do they do it?